 Yes.
 Be prepared for beers to run out toward the end of the evening and by early Sunday afternoon.
 The OBF purchases a minimum number of kegs from each of the participants to place them on a level playing field; kegs are tapped on a schedule, rather than just flowing until they run dry.
 For a variety of reasons, some beers appeal to the sampling appetites of many, and therefore sell faster – so there is a good chance that the beer everyone is talking about will probably run out by 6pm or 7pm on Friday and Saturday night.
 However, it will be pouring again when we open the next day.
 If you are coming to taste specific beers, we recommend you come early in the day.

 There are six restaurants offering a variety of food and non-alcoholic beverages on site.
 These restaurants do NOT accept tokens; most only take cash, although two (Gustav’s & Horn of Africa) accept credit cards.

 Is there anything to do besides tasting beer?

 Tasting beer is the focus of the OBF, but there are many other activities as well.
 Joining the breweries are exhibits by homebrewers and breweriana collectors.
-The Crater Lake Soda Garden offers free handcrafted soda for minors and designated drivers (no tasting mug purchase required), or will sell to drinkers for $1.
+The Crater Lake Soda Garden offers free handcrafted soda for minors and designated drivers (no tasting mug purchase required), or will sell to drinkers for one token.
 Live music is offered all days.
 A souvenir booth sells OBF merchandise (cash or credit accepted) and a handful of beer related vendors sell their wares.